jsp8680/TechSolutions-Website/README.md

 If you attempt to access any of the routes that are dependent on you being logged in you will be redirected to the login page.

+There is a app.test.js file that test some of the routes.
+Had trouble creating some tests before submitting the project and ran out of time so I just left the one I did do.

+I used jest to test the routes.
+I installed it as a dev dependency npm i jest --save-dev as well as super-test npm i supertest --save-dev